The Edit

 At the end of June, I headed to Portugal’s vibrant capital with a group of friends to experience some of its most spectacular golf courses.
-The weather was perfect - hot, sunny, and ideal for golf - and it quickly became clear that Lisbon isn’t just another city break.
-With legendary courses, golden beaches, and incredible food and culture, this trip had everything.
+The weather was perfect, hot, sunny and ideal for golf.
+It quickly became clear that Lisbon isn’t just another city break.

 Day 1 – Troia Golf Course